FilecoinFoundationWeb/filecoin-foundation/src/content/blog/dev-grant-spotlight-ukraine-art-collective.md

 ---
 title: Dev Grant Spotlight — Ukraine Art Collective
-created-on: 2023-04-21T07:26:48.887Z
+created-on: 2023-04-21T07:26:48.887000Z
-updated-on: 2023-04-21T07:26:48.887Z
+updated-on: 2023-04-21T07:26:48.887000Z
-published-on: 2023-04-21T07:33:56.200Z
+published-on: 2023-04-21T07:33:56.200000Z
+description:
-description: Ukraine Art Collective’s (UkraineArtCo) mission is to unite artists around the world to contribute their creative talents to support the Ukrainian people in their fight for freedom.
+  Ukraine Art Collective’s (UkraineArtCo) mission is to unite artists around the world to contribute their creative talents to support the Ukrainian people in their fight for freedom.
 image:
   url: /assets/images/64423ab8fa70d13d126ff4f7_1-4bia5dzrvjftkirryi_bxq.png
-  alt: null
+  alt:
 slug: dev-grant-spotlight-ukraine-art-collective
 recommended-posts: []
-metadata: null
+category: reports
+seo:
+  title: "Dev Grant Spotlight: Ukraine Art Collective"
+  description:
+    Ukraine Art Collective's impactful project highlighted in this dev grant spotlight.
+Discover their contributions.
 ---

 _This is the latest post in our series highlighting the builders and innovators creating new tools and services on the Filecoin network.
 Learn more about Filecoin Foundation’s_ _[Dev Grants program](https://fil.org/grants/)._